MySQL to PostgreSQL replica and migration

 Optionals for building documentation

-- Setup PostgreSQL to act as a MySQL slave.
+Setup PostgreSQL to act as a MySQL replica.

 The replica requires the tables to have a primary or unique key.
 Tables without primary/unique key are initialised during the init_replica process but not replicated.